Questions about MAVIRET treatment

 There are many ways to remember.
 For example, you could set a reminder on your phone or online calendar.
 Or you could leave sticky notes on the front door to remind you before you go out.

 How do I store MAVIRET?

-Keep MAVIRET in a cool, dry place where the temperature stays below 30°C. Keep this medicine out of the sight and reach of children.
-Do not use this medicine after the expiry date which is stated on the carton and blister pack after ‘EXP’.
+Keep MAVIRET in a cool, dry place where the temperature stays below 30°C. Do not store it in the bathroom, near a sink, or on a windowsill.
+Do not leave it in the car.
+Keep this medicine out of the sight and reach of children.

 What should I do if I lose my medication?

 If you lose your medication, it is important that you contact your doctor to get a new prescription as quickly as possible.